 Low-carbon hydrogen most commonly includes green hydrogen, emissions-free hydrogen made from the electrolysis of water using renewable electricity, and blue hydrogen produced from fossil fuels with reduced CO₂ emissions using carbon capture and storage (CCS).

 The president-elect’s vocal disapproval of clean energy initiatives raises concerns about the future of hydrogen, a sector that has benefitted significantly from federal support.
-However, these benefits having been heavily weighted towards hydrogen developers operating in Republican-led states, potentially offering a silver lining.
+However, these benefits have been heavily weighted towards hydrogen developers operating in Republican-led states, potentially offering a silver lining.

 Hydrogen boom under Biden